 “Part of what makes life meaningful are the goals we strive to achieve.” – Dr.John Gottman, 7 Principles for Making Marriage Work

-2020 was the longest year yet.
-With a global pandemic, an emotionally charged political election in America, and conversations surrounding racial inequalities, it’s been a year for the books.
+2021 was one of the longest years yet.
+It has been a year for the books.
 So much has happened and so much has changed, including perspectives, outlooks on life, and hopes and dreams.